10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 12

 U.S. GAAP prescribes the accounting for uncertainty in income taxes recognized in an enterprise’s financial statements which includes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-As of September 30, 2023 and June 30, 2023, the Company’s gross unrecognized income tax benefit, excluding interest and penalties, was $115 million.
+As of September 30, 2024 and June 30, 2024, the Company’s gross unrecognized tax benefit, excluding interest and penalties, was $115 million and $117 million, respectively.
 The Company has classified the uncertain tax positions as non-current income tax liabilities, as the amounts are not expected to be paid within one year.
-If recognized, $91 million of the gross unrecognized tax benefits at September 30, 2023 would impact the effective tax rate.
+Due to the U.S. valuation allowance, a large portion of the gross unrecognized tax benefit will not impact the tax rate if recognized.
+As of September 30, 2024, $19 million of the gross unrecognized tax benefit would impact the effective tax rate if recognized.
 The Company recognizes interest and penalties related to uncertain tax positions in the income tax provision in the Condensed Consolidated Statements of Earnings (Loss).
-The amount of accrued interest and penalties included in the gross unrecognized income tax benefit was $6 million at September 30, 2023 and June 30, 2023.
+The amount of accrued interest and penalties included in the gross unrecognized income tax benefit was $8 million and $7 million at September 30, 2024 and June 30, 2024, respectively.

-Fiscal years 2018 and 2020 to 2023 remain open to examination by the Internal Revenue Service, fiscal years 2019 to 2023 remain open to examination by certain state jurisdictions, and fiscal years 2011 to 2023 remain open to examination by certain foreign taxing jurisdictions.
-The Company is currently under examination for certain subsidiary companies in Pennsylvania for the year ended June 30, 2020; Vietnam for the years ended June 30, 2017 through September 30, 2021; Singapore for the year ended September 30, 2020; Korea for the year ended September 30, 2021; Italy for the year ended September 30, 2019; Spain for the years ended September 30, 2020 through September 30, 2022; and Germany for the years ended September 30, 2011 through June 30, 2022.
+Fiscal years 2018 and 2020 to 2023 remain open to examination by the Internal Revenue Service, fiscal years 2019 to 2023 remain open to examination by certain state jurisdictions, and fiscal years 2012 to 2023 remain open to examination by certain foreign taxing jurisdictions.
+The Company is currently under examination for certain subsidiary companies in Vietnam for the years ended June 30, 2017 through September 30, 2021; Singapore for the year ended September 30, 2020; Korea for the year ended September 30, 2021; Spain for the years ended September 30, 2020 through September 30, 2022; and Germany for the years ended June 30, 2012 through September 30, 2020.
 The Company believes its income tax reserves for these tax matters are adequate.

 Note 9.
 Leases